Career & Professional Development Center

 Duke Law School graduates launch their legal careers throughout the United States and around the world.
-Typically, approximately one-third of Duke students choose to work in either New York or Washington, DC, following law school.
-Ten to 15 percent of each graduating class chooses to practice in North Carolina—from Charlotte to Raleigh and beyond—with a similar amount heading to Texas, primarily Houston and Dallas, and to California and cities including San Francisco, Los Angeles, and San Diego.
+Typically, approximately half of Duke students choose to work in either New York or Washington, DC, following law school.
+Approximately 10 to 15 percent of each graduating class choose to practice in North Carolina—from Charlotte to Raleigh and beyond—with a similar amount heading to Texas, primarily Houston and Dallas, and to California and cities including San Francisco, Los Angeles, and San Diego.
 Boston, Charleston, Chicago, Denver, Philadelphia, and Seattle, as well as cities in Florida, draw the interest of up to 10 percent of Duke’s students, too.
 Indeed, few law schools match the dispersion of their graduates that is found at Duke, and the law school today has more than 11,000 alumni living and practicing law in almost every state in the country.
 Duke Law School also has a significant alumni population who live and practice law abroad.
 Duke’s extensive alumni network is very active and supportive of students who are seeking employment during and after law school.

 The Career and Professional Development Center prides itself on introducing students to the practice of law and giving new attorneys the tools they need to make educated career decisions for years to come.
 The Center and its colleagues have an outstanding team of extremely dedicated and talented professionals with multiple advanced degrees and professional experience in private and public legal practice, business, consulting, counseling, and other fields.